 We shouldn’t be surprised that a woman who was born on the Isle of Man was the inspiration behind such a strong female character.
 We live on an extraordinary island filled with extraordinary women (and not forgetting the incredible men) who continue to fight for positive change and equality.

-These people are making history, and therefore on International Women’s Day, we should all have a think about the people that came before us who inspired such positive changes, and also the Wonder Women (and Wonder Men) on our Island today.
+These people are making history, we should all have a think about the people that came before us who inspired such positive changes, and also the Wonder Women (and Wonder Men) on our Island today.